This is a guide to sleeping pills and chews for traveling dogs.

 CBD oil has calming properties that promote calm and relaxation for dogs.
 Aside from stress and anxiety, dogs may also experience sleep disorders due to cognitive dysfunction and hip and joint pain.
 Dogs experiencing pain can benefit from CBD oil since anecdotal evidence shows that it may support dogs with occasional discomfort.

-Melatonin is a hormone produced naturally in the brain’s pineal gland to regulate mood, reproduction, and sleep.
+Melatonin is a hormone produced naturally in the dog’s pineal gland to regulate mood, reproduction, and sleep.
 It is one of the most natural techniques you can use to make your dog sleep.
 Just like humans, dogs produce melatonin naturally as a hormone regulating their sleep-wake cycles.

 You can also give your dog melatonin to support their sleep-wake cycles.
 Melatonin may be beneficial for dogs who regularly experience stress, anxiety, phobias, and signs of cognitive decline.
 By promoting calm and relaxation, melatonin prevents disruptions in your dog’s sleep, thereby enabling them to sleep more.

-L Theanine
+L Theanine Can Calm Dogs Organically

 L-Theanine is an amino acid component of Green Tea that can promote calm in pets.
 Studies show that L-Theanine may help maintain the required levels of dopamine and serotonin.
 Dopamine and serotonin are neurotransmitters, which carry chemical messengers between nerve cells in the brain and from one point to another in the body.
 The two are considered happy hormones since they provide mental stimulation.
 These messengers also play a significant role in promoting positive emotion and mood.